Sensweiler: Neighbouring municipalities

 Sensweiler borders in the north on the municipality of Bruchweiler, in the east on the municipality of Kempfeld, in the southeast on the municipality of Hettenrodt, in the south on the municipality of Siesbach, in the southwest on the municipality of Allenbach, in the west on the municipality of Wirschweiler and in the northwest on the municipality of Langweiler.

 History

 Old Celtic stone walls are to be found within municipal limits, and there is a reconstruction of a village such as the ones built by the Treveri, a people of mixed Celtic and Germanic stock, from whom the Latin name for the city of Trier, Augusta Treverorum, is also derived.
-Indeed, there have been archaeological finds right near the village centre going all the way back to 400 BC.
+Indeed, there have been archaeological finds right near the village centre dating back to 400 BC.

 On 7 June 1969, part of Wirschweiler's municipal area containing 325 inhabitants was transferred to Sensweiler.
 On 1 January 1992, Sensweiler's outlying centre – Ortsteil – of Langweiler with its 290 inhabitants was demerged from Sensweiler to become a self-administering municipality in its own right.